skade/presentations/unicorns.md

     Feature: output_hello_world

-      We can output strings "hello world" using the puts method.
+      We can output the string "hello world" using the puts method.

       Scenario: Use puts to output "hello world".